E-commerce in Belgium

 The Belgian e-commerce market continues to grow.
 Online, Belgians spend the most on travel and trips.
 Belgian consumers spent almost 11% more online in 2023 than in 2022.
 Clothes, food, and shoes are the 3 most purchased products online.

-Research shows that Belgian customers like to revisit the same online shop.
-They also like to shop on online marketplaces.
+Belgian customers like to shop, and increasingly online.
+In 75% of all cases, they shop for products in foreign online shops or marketplaces.
 The Belgian e-commerce market is subject to local product requirements, laws, and regulations.
 Read what they are before you start selling to Belgian customers.
 A local domain name will help you reach your Belgian customers, as will a professional translation of website content.

 Belgian rules and legislation